What a Top Editor Does For You

 A “both of the above” choice, of course, is a possibility but that possibility would not resolve the difficulties I expressed earlier.

-Write the best story you can
+A memoir editor helps you write the best story you can

 There are several ways to know better what you might want to say (otherwise known as theme):

 - Write more so that the text reveals something to you.
-This is especially effective if the writing is in a continuing flow and not picked up and put down.
+This is especially effective if the writing is in a continuous flow and not picked up and put down.
 (I know.
 I know you are busy.)

 - Break the stories into short pieces so that each piece acquires a raison d’être that carries the narrative.
 Writing must have an ineluctable thrust.
 This must be true not only of the parts but of the whole.